LeVanKhanh/MyNotes/my-ideas/procrastination.md

 - Relax: Take rest to have energy to continue

-- Push yourself: Practicing like crazy, or keeping it the same

 - Keeping your time box: let build your habit

--
+- Focus: in a specific period do one thing until it complete.

+- Push yourself: Practicing like crazy, or keeping it the same.
+From good to great.

+- The power of now - you are living in the moment of now -  not in the past neither in the future.
+All are happening now